The Bankrate promise

 In June 2019, the CFPB reached a settlement with ITT Tech that discharged about $168 million in private student loans.
 In August 2019, the CFPB reached an additional settlement, including a judgment against ITT Tech for $60 million and an injunction that prohibited ITT Tech from offering student loans ever again.

 If you attended ITT Tech and have outstanding student loans, you may qualify for cancellation, discharge or a refund, depending on your loans and program status.
-Eligible federal student loan borrowers who left the school on or after March 31, 2008, should look out for automatic loan discharge from the Department of Education in September.
+If you believe you qualify but haven’t seen your loans forgiven yet, consider contacting the U.S. Department of Education.